-For the first day after weight loss surgery, you will receive liquids through an IV.
-During your hospital stay you will gradually advance to a clear liquid diet of water, broth and Jell-O. After your stomach can tolerate these, you will begin full liquids followed by a soft food diet.
+For the first day after weight loss surgery you will receive fluids through an IV.
+During your hospital stay you will gradually advance to a clear liquid diet of water, broth, and Jell-O. After your stomach can tolerate these, you will begin full liquids followed by a soft food diet.

 Water!
 You’ll begin sipping 1-2 ounces of water per hour beginning the night of your surgery.
 During your hospital stay you’ll be limited to no more than 2 ounces of water an hour as your surgeon wants you to get in the habit of sipping.
 As you return home, you can begin increasing your water intake to more than 2 ounces of water an hour, working towards 64 ounces of water a day.
-Remember to sip, sip, sip and follow the 30 minute rule: nothing to drink 30 minutes prior to your meal and nothing to drink 30 minutes after your meals.
+Remember to sip, sip, sip, and follow the 30-minute rule; nothing to drink 30 minutes prior to your meal and nothing to drink until 30 minutes after your meals.

-During the next few days Sugar-free Jell-O will be a part of your diet.
+During the next few days sugar-free Jell-O will be a part of your diet.
 Make sure to measure your portions.
-Gastric Bypass, Sleeve Gastrectomy and Gastric Banding patients should be consuming 2 ounce meals 3 times a day.
-Duodenal Switch patients should be consuming 4 ounce meals 3 times a day.
+Gastric Bypass, Sleeve Gastrectomy, and Gastric Banding patients should be consuming 2-ounce meals 3 times a day.
+Duodenal Switch (DS) patients should be consuming 4-ounce meals 3 times a day.

 Your meals will also include broth.
 This can be vegetable, chicken or beef flavored broth.
 Use broth and sugar-free Jell-O as meals, rather than snacking throughout the day.

 Even though your diet has changed and may seem minimal compared to your diet before surgery, it’s not uncommon for patients to have no appetite at all.
 You may even have to remind yourself to eat for several weeks; it’s important that you do not skip meals.
 Appetite usually returns around four to six months after surgery.